jrynning1/misinforadio/README.md

 Welcome to the misinforadio project.
 This tool is being developed to assist researchers and reporters to analyze misinformation on radio and television broadcasts.

-Please see the [intoduction slides](https://new.express.adobe.com/publishedV2/urn:aaid:sc:US:1d203e58-92f2-4038-ad15-5d6f5fd62150?promoid=Y69SGM5H&mv=other) or basic instructions below.
+Please see the [introduction slides](https://new.express.adobe.com/publishedV2/urn:aaid:sc:US:1d203e58-92f2-4038-ad15-5d6f5fd62150?promoid=Y69SGM5H&mv=other) or basic instructions below.

 There are currently five steps in the automated analysis pipeline, each with a dedicated python script (or multiple scripts to support additional options).
 The default process can be completed by adding your OpenAI API key, running the python script "0a_fact_check_insights_embeddings_filtered.py", and then the bash script "1_run_all.sh".
 Below is a simple description of what this process will do.